Kuingsmile/word-GPT-Plus/README.md

 You need to apply for qualification first, please go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to apply for qualification.

+You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google PALM2 API.

 ## Getting Started

 There are two ways to install Word GPT Plus: through my free hosting service, or by self-hosting it.

-I highly recommend utilizing my hosting service as it is both user-friendly and requires no installation of additional dependencies.
+I recommend utilizing my hosting service as it is both user-friendly and requires no installation of additional dependencies.
 Furthermore, you will have access to the most up-to-date version of Word GPT Plus at all times.

 Rest assured that your privacy is protected as all data is saved using localStorage.